mmolinar/til/rb_methods.md

 returns a new array filled with whatever gets returned by the block each time it runs.

 ### .include? (.member?)
 Test whether a given item is in the enumerable collection.
+Evaluates to true if it finds what it’s looking for and false otherwise.
 ```
 def include? array, item
   array.include?(item)